 RVCA has a collection of boardshorts with water-resistant 4-way stretch materials, pockets and colorful, modern and cool patterns for starting off your summer in style.

-The boardshort review has been updated on April 19, 2017.
+The boardshorts review has been updated on November 28, 2019.